Skip to Content

 What if I can’t find unsweetened apple sauce?

-If you can’t find unsweetened apple sauce, you can either make your own or substitute it for sweetened, or even unsweetened cinnamon applesauce.
+If you can’t find unsweetened store-bought applesauce, you can either make your own homemade applesauce or substitute it for sweetened or even unsweetened cinnamon applesauce.
 Unsweetened applesauce is readily available at most grocery stores, so you’re unlikely not to find it.

 What is Apple Pie Spice?